 - 1. Go to Deception > Decoy & Lure Status. - 2.
 Select the Decoy VM by clicking its checkbox. - 3.
-To download the FortiDeceptor token package, click Download Package. - You can only download packages with valid IP addresses. - A package must have a status of Initialized, Stopped, Running, or Failed.
+To download the FortiDeceptor token package, click Download Package.

+- · You can only download packages with valid IP addresses. - A package must have a status of Initialized, Stopped, Running, or Failed.
+We recommend downloading a package with a status of Running.